 Hawthorn Berry Dosage

 Clinical trials have tested dosages of hawthorn ranging from 160 to 1,800 mg/day in standardized extracts over the course of three to 24 weeks.
-A minimum effective dose for mild congestive heart failure is a standardized extract 300 mg taken daily, with maximum benefits at about six to eight weeks of therapy.
+A minimum effective dose for mild congestive heart failure is a standardized extract of 300 mg taken daily, with maximum benefits at about six to eight weeks of therapy.

 Drink hawthorn tea up to three times daily after meals, using 1 teaspoon of hawthorn leaves and flowers or a hawthorn berry tea steeped in 8 ounces of water.

-- Dried powder: 300–1,000 mg orally three times per day
+- Dried powder: 300–1,000 mg orally three times daily

-- Solid extract: 1/4-1/2 teaspoon orally once/day
+- Solid extract: 1/4-1/2 teaspoon orally once daily

-- Powder: 200–500 mg orally three times per day
+- Powder: 200–500 mg orally three times daily

 - Heart palpitations